DeployTZ/Docs/index.md

   tagline: Your Gateway to Effortless App Hosting

 features:
-  - title: Launchpad first App Deployment
+  - title: Get Started with Deploy
     details: Start from zero to deployed in less than 5 minutes
     link: /docs/first-app
   - title: Link your Github